holstt/microservice-discord-bot-template/README.md

 Optional:
 - If the command module is decorated with the `Alias` attribute, the aliases will be included in the top of the help message together with the default command name.
 - If the command module is decorated with the `Remarks` attribute, the content will be included in the top of the help message after aliases.
-- The full command call specification will be displayed with parameters in *snake_case*
+- The command call specification will be displayed with command parameters in *snake_case*.
+This can be overriden by a custom parameter specification by decorating the individual command with a `Summary` attribute containing the custom parameter text.
 - If a command is decorated with the `Remarks` attribute, the content will be included after the command description.